 Figure 3-3 Current Draw through a One Foot Length of 0.25-in.
 ID Fluid Tube

-Connecting the Fluid Hose
+Fluid Hose Connection

 - 1. Clean the fluid hose fittings with a clean, dry cloth. - 2.
 Connect the fluid hose(s) between the fluid delivery system outlet and the fluid fitting that terminates at the ground bracket.